 Acceptable sharpness comes into play when we consider how an image is going to be viewed.
 For example, reducing an image for the web will increase the apparent sharpness, whereas printing it large will have the opposite effect.
 Consider objects on the horizon.
 If you calculate the hyperfocal distance accurately, you should have perfectly sharp objects on the horizon.
 But, if those objects are just a few pixels across, then there is little point in achieving this absolute sharpness.

 The above night photograph was focused just short of infinity leaving the foreground boulders fairly out of focus.
-As it was night, I couldn’t use a small aperture.
+As it was night, I couldn’t use a small aperture without incredibly long exposures.
 This was taken with f/5.6.
 For me the importance was the lights in the distance.
 There was no way I was going to get a balanced exposure with good detail of the boulders, so I chose to have them as un-sharp masses, they just add to the depth but their sharpness isn’t important.

 Rule of thumb

 In the days of 35mm film, lenses used to be pre-marked with hyperfocal information.
 For example if you were using f/11 aperture, there would be a mark on your lens where you align the infinity sign to f/11 and this would give you the hyperfocal distance.
 For some reason this is missing on many modern digital lenses although I do have hyperfocal marks on my Canon 24mm 1.4L.
 I use these markings more than anything else for focussing a landscape scene.

 If you don’t have the markings on your lens and you want a quick rule of thumb to give a rough hyperfocal distance, simply focus a third of the way into the scene.